erfan-am/next/README.md

     <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd">
         REDUX_DEVTOOLS</a>
     </h5>
-    for get mor information about devtools please click <a href="https://github.com/zalmoxisus/redux-devtools-extension">HERE</a>
+    for get more information about devtools please click <a href="https://github.com/zalmoxisus/redux-devtools-extension">HERE</a>